Can Cops Get Life Insurance? They Sure Can...But There's More

 Can Cops Get Life Insurance?
 YEP

-But You Need to Speak to an Independent Agent to See What Your Best Options Are!
+But You Need to Speak to an Independent Agent to See Your Best Options!

-So Can cops get life insurance?
-Yes, they can and, at the same rates as the general public.
+Police get the same rates as the general public.
 The question is what sort of coverage works best for them and why.

 It’s always a good idea to check your benefits package to see if your coverage is adequate to keep your family in the lifestyle they’ve become accustomed to.
 Chances are it’s not.
-If you have a young family, I recommend a minimum, 10 – 15 times your gross salary in coverage.
-So if you make $60K per year I would recommend at least $500K to $1 million in coverage.
+If you have a young family, I recommend a minimum of 10 – 15 times your gross salary in coverage.
+So, if you make $60K per year, I recommend at least $500K to $1 million in coverage.

 Call us Today!